Chapter 10: More graphics

 </illustration>

-<skew> is a transform which distorts both axes of a graphic.
 It is non-orthagonal - in other words, it is a transformation that does not preserve right angles.

-<skew> has two mandatory attributes: alpha and beta.
-Both are angles - look at the example below to see how they work.
+.
+Both are angles - look at the example

 Example:

-Figure : An example of the <skew> tag in use.
+Figure 22: An example of the <skew>

 <setFont name="Times-Roman" size="12"/>